 Part IV: Covered Individuals

 The final portion of Form 1095-B reports the name, Social Security number or TIN, and other coverage information for each individual under the plan.
 It also identifies the months of coverage.
-There are 18 lines available for you to identify each member on your insurance plan.
+There are 18 lines available for you to list each member on your insurance plan.

-Do I Need This Information to File My Return?
+Do I Need to File Form 1095-B?